jellinki/anitoblog/_posts/2024-05-21-articulationblog.md

 }
 ```

+- **Definition**: a gameobject represents any interactive element in the game. it has properties such as position (x, y), dimensions (width, height), and a name. the `draw` method renders the object on the screen using the given context, while the `update` method handles the object's behavior over time.

 2. **gamelevel** is a collection of gameobjects. we can define a gamelevel as an array of gameobjects.

 ```javascript